ansible/ansible-lint/docs/installing_dnf.md

 (install-ansible-lint-dnf)=

-# Installing Ansible-lint on Fedora
+# Installing Ansible-lint on RHEL

-Install Ansible-lint with the `dnf` package manager as follows:
+Ansible Automation Platform users can install Ansible-lint on Red Hat Enterprise Linux (RHEL) with the `dnf` package manager.

 ```bash
 # This also installs ansible-core if it is not already installed